 Would you eat your dinner off a dirty plate?
-Would you drink from a dirty glass?
+Would you drink from a stained glass?
 I’m hoping the answer to both questions is a resounding ‘NO’!
-Therefore, it always astonishes me when I hear that bong owners have no issues smoking from a filthy dirty glass piece.
+Therefore, it always astonishes me when I hear that bong owners have no issues smoking from a filthy glass piece.

 - Use Lemon Juice or Vinegar to Handle Hard Water Stains